MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 * **Proxy:**
   Track the completion of an activity producing a capability and provide access to the methods of that capability.

+#### **Failure Domain**
+A failure domain is a physical or logical subset of a hardware or software system that can fail independently of the rest of the system.
+If a component within the domain fails it may affect other things within the domain, but everything outside the domain continues to function normally.
+Architects can use failure domains in their designs to define the scope of impact when something goes wrong, and to limit the extent of required recovery operations.

 #### **Global Reasoning**
 When you have to think globally about the entire program (or a large portion of it) when deciding if the logic in the program is correct.
 Contrast with [Local Reasoning](#local-reasoning).